cyverse-archive/DE/README.md

 You will also need sudo access on those servers for some operations.
 You should already have this if you're in the dev group on the servers.

-See the inventory file for the environment you're working in for info on the config loader host.

 ## Using vagrant to deploy to local VMs

 * This requires `virtualbox 4.3` and `vagrant 1.7` to be installed.